sav-che/TL-2/Authors/Bastard, Toussaint {std. Bastard} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 367](https://www.biodiversitylibrary.org/item/103858#page/379/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 367](https://www.biodiversitylibrary.org/page/33265094) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bastard, Toussaint {std.
 Bastard}|first entry]] for this author

 ### Author

 \* Bastard, Toussaint (1784-1846), French physician and botanist, born at Chalonnes-sur-Loire (2 Feb 1784), studied medicine in Paris, internal physician at the Hôtel-Dieu, Angers, director of the Jardin des Plantes d'Angers 1807-1816, in addition curator of the Musée d'Histoire naturelle, Angers, 1809, with Napoléon during the "cent jours", continued his medical studies in Paris 1816-1817, Dr. med. ib.
-1817, established himself at Chalonnes, practicing medicine 1817-1846, travelled widely in the Languedoc 1821. (*Bastard*).
+1817, established himself at Chalonnes, practicing medicine 1817-1846, travelled widely in the Languedoc 1821.
+**Abbreviated name**: *Bastard*

 #### Herbarium and types